Do-Undo Bench: Reversibility for Action Understanding in Image Generation: Do-Undo Reversible Action-aware Task and Dataset

-We assume a vision-language model (VLM) with the capability to generate both images and text in an interleaved setup; $\mathcal{E}_{\theta}$ parameterized by $\theta$ that takes as input an image and prompt to generate images.
-By training a VLM on our \emph{Do-Undo} dataset our goal is to induce physics aware generation grounded in actions by enforcing consistency between the forward and the reverse actions.
+To show the advantages of training with our \emph{Do-Undo} paradigm, we assume a vision-language model (VLM) with the capability to generate both images and text in an interleaved setup; $\mathcal{E}_{\theta}$ parameterized by $\theta$ that takes as input an image and prompt to generate images.
+By training a VLM on our Do-Undo training set, we aim to induce image understanding and generation grounded in actions by enforcing consistency between the synthesized images for the forward and the reverse actions.
+In our work, we consider BAGEL \footnote{ Only large-scale unified multimodal model with available training code (under Apache 2.0 license at the time of submission).} \cite{deng2025bagel} as the underlying baseline VLM.

-In our work, we consider BAGEL \cite{deng2025bagel} as the underlying VLM.
-It is based on the large language model decoder-only transformer (Qwen 2.5) \cite{qwen2025qwen25technicalreport} and includes the efficient KV caching mechanism for image generation.
-The model has two visual encoders: a ViT for encoding visual features for image understanding and a pretrained VAE encoder \cite{batifol2025flux} for encoding images from pixel to latent space with spatial dimension downsampled by factor of 8 resulting in 16 channels.
-To make these latents compatible in the LLM backbone, they are further patchified to match the hidden dimension of LLM.